Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 May, for her part, stressed that the U.S.-British relationship would remain important no matter who becomes the next prime minister.

-Commitment to special relationship
+Commitment to the special relationship

 Although Trump and May did not appear to conclude the "substantial" trade deal that the president said he supports, he did soften the line his administration has taken with London over a thorny security dispute: China's mobile technology giant Huawei.